shotgunsoftware/sg-jira-bridge/docs/developer.rst

 Bridge
 ======
-This is the main class that holds handles to both ShotGrid and Jira and handles dispatching events to both sites.
+This is the main class that holds handles to both Flow Production Tracking and Jira and handles dispatching events to both sites.

 .. autoclass:: Bridge